 Applesauce is in the Apples

-Applesauce is a great way to use up wormy, foraged or surplus apples.
-Simply cut away any yucky parts, including seeds and core, and your imperfect apples will be put to good use.
+Applesauce is a great way to use up wormy, foraged, or surplus apples.
+Simply cut away any yucky parts, as well as the seeds and core, and your imperfect apples will be put to good use.
+I love zero waste recipes!

 Coconut Sugar for that Caramel Flavor